+4. REDUCE oven to 350 degrees.
+While the eggplant is cooling down, prepare the ricotta filling.
 Combine and blend the ricotta with 1/4 cup of Parmesan cheese, fresh basil and dried parsley.
 Season the mixture with salt and pepper to taste.

 5. Spread 1 cup of the marinara sauce on the bottom of an 9 x 6-inch baking dish.
 Set aside.

 6. Lay the roasted eggplant slices on a work surface, two at a time.
 Spoon about 1 tablespoon (a good dollop) of the ricotta mixture near the bottom of a strip of eggplant.
 Roll it up.

 Place each eggplant “manicotti,” seam side down, in the baking dish, side by side and in two rows ( if you can).
 Place as many as you can into the baking dish.
 Spoon the remaining marinara sauce over the eggplant evenly.
 Sprinkle with remaining 1/4 cup of Parmesan cheese on top, then with shredded mozzarella.